On Moths and Butterflies

 My slightly tongue-in-cheek social media post yesterday (below) provoked an entertaining exchange of views on the differences - or, more exactly, the lack of differences - between moths and butterflies.

 I chose the images deliberately to suggest the similarities between moths and butterflies.
 But for many people there is a deep and profound divide.
 "I love butterflies" versus "I hate moths".
-Butterflies are seen as pure and wholesome creatures of the sun, while moths are the sinister creatures of the night that eat your carpets.
+Butterflies flap colourfully around in the sun, while moths are seen as sinister creatures of the night that eat your carpets.

 This bias appears surprisingly pervasive.
 Butterfly Conservation does a lot of great work for moths.
 (I am a member, and I urge you to join too - there's a link here.)
 It runs the National Moth Recording Scheme, carries out moth research (check out the excellent State of Britain's Larger Moths 2021 report, which can be downloaded free from the website) and undertakes moth conservation projects.
 Its Atlas of Britain's and Ireland's Larger Moths is an essential resource (I sponsored a moth in it - see whether you can find it!).
 Through its #MothsMatter campaign, Butterfly Conservation acts as a much needed cheerleader for moths, while its officers appear regularly on the TV to explain why most moths do not actually eat carpets.